- Publications and resources

 - advances in technology wherever practicable.

-Reviews occur on a five-year cycle, or if triggered by a change proposal or aeronautical study.
-They can also be triggered when certain airspace criteria thresholds have been reached.
+We review airspace to ensure aircraft operations are safe and airspace architecture is fit-for-purpose.
+Reviews are triggered by an airspace change proposal, aeronautical study, or when certain airspace criteria thresholds have been reached.
 These criteria are found in the Australian Airspace Policy Statement.

 We have completed the following aeronautical studies below.
 These incorporate industry feedback and OAR recommendations.